rsvmarques/ajustedirecto/README.md

-# base4
+# Ajuste Directo
-base4.py is a command line program that retrieves information about contracts from the Base 4 database in Portugal
+ajustedirecto.py is a command line program that retrieves information about contracts from the ajuste directo database in Portugal

-base4.py - Contract Information Retriever
+ajustedirecto.py - Contract Information Retriever
 What is it?

-base4.py is a command line program that retrieves information about contracts from the Base 4 database in Portugal.
+ajustedirecto.py is a command line program that retrieves information about contracts from the Base 4 database in Portugal.
 It takes in input such as contract type, period, and district, and retrieves a CSV file that contains the relevant information.

 How does it work?